casdoor/casdoor-website/docs/syncer/GoogleWorkspace.md

 | suspended | IsForbidden | Account suspension status |

 :::info

-The `suspended` field maps directly to `IsForbidden`.
-When a user is suspended in Google Workspace (`suspended: true`), they will be marked as forbidden in Casdoor (`IsForbidden: true`).
+Google Workspace `suspended: true` is mapped to Casdoor `IsForbidden: true`.
 :::

-## Running the Syncer
+## Running the syncer

-After configuration:

-1. Click **Test Connection** to verify your credentials and permissions
+1. Click **Test Connection** to verify credentials and permissions.
-2. Enable the syncer by toggling **Is enabled**
-3. Click **Sync** to trigger an immediate synchronization
+2. Toggle **Is enabled** and click **Sync** for an immediate run.
-4. The syncer will automatically fetch all users from your Google Workspace domain
+3. The syncer fetches all users from the domain and handles pagination automatically.

-The syncer handles pagination automatically, retrieving all users regardless of the total count.